ansible-collections/ibm_eda_zos/docs/source/playbookcollection/1607_diagnostic.rst

 * If ``flood_wto_message`` is empty or does not contain the expected pattern, both ``smf_record_type`` and ``smf_flood_time`` are set to ``UNKNOWN`` and the email renders cleanly with that placeholder value.
 * Step 4 logs alert details to the AAP job log.
-Restrict access to job logs if your security policy requires it.
+Restrict access to job logs as required by your security policy.
 * ``set_stats`` publishes data at the AAP workflow level, making all three variables available to all subsequent jobs in the workflow.